sandipathapa710-lang/software-lab-1/README.md

 # software-lab-1
-This is our first class software development .
+This is our first class of software development . first class